Jswig/anderspoirel.net/content/blogroll.md

 ---
-title: "blogroll"
+title: "Blogroll"
 ---

-Here are blogs I visit and refer others to on a a regular basis - give these awesome writers a look!
+I regularly read and refer others to the blogs on this page.

-Links are not endorsements of every single viewpoint espoused therein etc etc.
+Give these awesome writers a visit!

-## software engineering
+## Software engineering

 - [Antirez](https://antirez.com/)
 - [Armin Ronacher](https://lucumr.pocoo.org/)